Teoscar Hernández Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fifth-best in the league.
+- The 9.9 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays' 3.93 team ERA ranks 12th across all league pitching staffs.
+- The Blue Jays have a 3.77 team ERA that ranks 11th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 19th in baseball in home runs surrendered (31 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (31 total, 1.1 per game).

-- The Blue Jays will send Gausman (2-2) to the mound to make his sixth start of the season.
-He is 2-2 with a 2.84 ERA and 41 strikeouts through 31 2/3 innings pitched.
+- Bassitt (3-2) takes the mound for the Blue Jays in his sixth start of the season.
+He's put together a 4.82 ERA in 28 2/3 innings pitched, with 21 strikeouts.

-- The righty last appeared on Sunday against the New York Yankees, when he went seven scoreless innings while giving up three hits.
+- His last appearance was on Monday against the Chicago White Sox, when the righty went 6 1/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.